Elections in India: History of Lok Sabha elections

-State Assembly (Vidhan Sabha) Elections
+State Assembly elections

-Members of State Legislative Assembly, are elected directly by voting, from a set of candidates who stands in their respective constituencies.
+Members of the State Legislative Assembly are elected directly by voting from a set of candidates who contest in their respective constituencies.
 Every adult citizen of India can vote only in their constituency.
-Candidates who win the State Legislative Assemblies elections are called 'Member of Legislative Assembly' (MLA) and hold their seats for five years or until the body is dissolved by the Governor.
-The house meets in the respective state, on matters relating to the creation of new laws, removing or improving the existing laws that affect all citizens living in that state.
+Candidates who win the State Legislative Assemblies elections are called 'Members of Legislative Assembly' (MLA) and hold their seats for five years or until the body is dissolved by the Governor.
+The house meets in the respective state, on matters relating to the creation of new laws, removing, or improving the existing laws that affect all citizens living in that state.

 The total strength of each assembly depends on each State, mostly based on size and population.
-Similar to the Lok Sabha elections, the leader of the majority party/alliance takes oath as Chief Minister of the State.
+Similar to the Lok Sabha elections, the leader of the majority party/alliance takes an oath as Chief Minister of the State.

-The Election Commission conducts the elections and provides voluntary facility to 80 years plus aged electors to vote through ballot papers at their homes depending upon polling booth accessibility.
-Elections are taken up enthusiastically by major portion of the population who turn out in high numbers.
+The Election Commission conducts the elections and provides a voluntary facility to 80-plus-year-old electors to vote through ballot papers at their homes depending upon polling booth accessibility.
+Elections are taken up enthusiastically by a major portion of the population, who turn out in high numbers.

-For example, An 83-year-old woman, Dolma, cast her vote at Chasak Bhatori polling station in Pangi area of Chamba district after covering 14 kilometers walking on a snowy road during 2022 assembly elections in Himachal Pradesh.
+For example, An 83-year-old woman, Dolma, cast her vote at the Chasak Bhatori polling station in the Pangi area of the Chamba district after covering 14 kilometers walking on a snowy road during the 2022 assembly elections in Himachal Pradesh.